hb-gatsby/gatsby-starter-lumen/content/posts/2020-05-05-Angularjs-on-ipfs-on-Fleek.md

 # Install Angular CLI

-Before you can make any command work with any angular project or even run your angular project, you would have to install the `angular-cli` using the command below, this command installs the `angular-cli` globally on your system.
+Before you can make any command work with any angular project or even run your angular project, you would have to install the `angular-cli` using the command below.
+This command installs the `angular-cli` globally on your system.

 ```
 npm install -g @angular/cli